Quantization of K\"ahler manifolds via differential operators: Introduction

-The second property of the operators $P_{f,k,m}$'s is the following norm estimate, whose proof relies on some subtle norm estimates of the higher covariant derivatives (see Theorem \ref{theorem: estimate-higher-covariant-derivative}). \begin{prop}[=Proposition \ref{proposition: norm-estimated-differential-operators-f}] There exists a constant $C_{f,m}$, depending only on the function $f$ and the weight $m$, such that
+The second key property of the higher Kostant--Souriau operators is the estimates given in the following proposition (see Propositions \ref{proposition: norm-estimated-differential-operators-f} and \ref{proposition: estimate-partial-bar-D-f-action-s}). \begin{prop} We have the following estimates for the higher Kostant--Souriau operators: there exist constants $\tilde{C}_{f,m}$ and $C_{f,m}$, depending only on the function $f$ and the weight $m$, such that